 Animals Used for Experimentation

-Right now, millions of mice, rats, rabbits, primates, cats, dogs, and other animals are locked inside barren cages in laboratories across the country.
-They languish in pain, ache with loneliness, and long to be free from animal testing.
-Instead, all they can do is sit and wait in fear of the next terrifying and painful procedure that will be performed on them.
-A lack of environmental enrichment and the stress of their living situation cause some animals to develop neurotic types of behavior such as incessantly spinning in circles, rocking back and forth, pulling out their own fur, and even biting themselves.
-After enduring a life of pain, loneliness, and terror, almost all of them will be killed.
+Right now, millions of mice, rats, rabbits, primates, cats, dogs, and other animals are locked inside cages in laboratories across the country.
+They languish in pain, ache with loneliness, and are deprived of everything that’s natural and important to them.
+All they can do is sit and wait in fear of the next terrifying and painful procedure that will be performed on them.
+A lack of environmental enrichment and the stress of their living situations cause some animals to develop neurotic behaviors, such as incessantly spinning in circles, rocking back and forth, pulling out their own fur, and even biting themselves.
+After enduring lives of pain, loneliness, and terror, almost all of them will be killed.

-More than 100 million animals suffer and die in the U.S. every year in cruel chemical, drug, food, and cosmetics tests as well as in medical training exercises and curiosity-driven medical experiments at universities.
-Animals also suffer and die in classroom biology experiments and dissection, even though modern non-animal tests have repeatedly been shown to have more educational value, save teachers time, and save schools money.
-Exact numbers aren’t available because mice, rats, birds, and cold-blooded animals—who make up more than 99 percent of animals used in experiments—are not covered by even the minimal protections of the Animal Welfare Act and therefore go uncounted.
+More than 110 million animals suffer and die in the U.S. every year in cruel chemical, drug, food, and cosmetics tests.
+They also experience this fate in medical training exercises, curiosity-driven experiments at universities, classroom biology experiments, and dissection even though modern, non-animal methods have repeatedly been shown to have more educational value, save teachers time, and save schools money.
+Exact numbers aren’t available, because mice, rats, birds, and cold-blooded animals—who make up more than 99% of animals used in experiments—aren’t covered by even the minimal protections of the federal Animal Welfare Act and therefore go uncounted.

-Examples of animal tests include forcing mice and rats to inhale toxic fumes, force-feeding dogs pesticides, and applying corrosive chemicals into rabbits’ sensitive eyes.
+Examples of chemical and toxicity tests on animals include forcing mice and rats to inhale toxic fumes, force-feeding dogs chemicals, and applying corrosive chemicals into rabbits’ sensitive eyes.
 Even if a product harms animals, it can still be marketed to consumers.
-Conversely, just because a product was shown to be safe in animals does not guarantee that it will be safe to use in humans.
+Conversely, just because a product was shown to be safe in animals doesn’t guarantee that it will be safe to use in humans.

 Animal Experiments Throughout History: A Century of Suffering